StewShack/stewshack.github.io/privacy.md

 9.1	We use cookies for the following purposes:

-( a ) analysis - we use cookies to help us to analyse the use and performance of our website and services (cookies used for this purpose are: purpose are: analytics and Netlify;
+( a ) analysis - we use cookies to help us to analyse the use and performance of our website and services (cookies used for this purpose are: purpose are: analytics and GitHub;

 11.0 Cookies used by our service providers

 11.1 Our service providers use cookies and those cookies may be stored on your computer when you visit our website.

-11.2 We use Netlify to host this website.
+11.2 We use GitHub to host this website.
 This service uses cookies for specify purpose(s).
 You can view the privacy policy of this service provider at <a href="https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement">https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement</a>.

 12.0 Managing cookies